React Query supports two ways of prefetching data on the server and passing that to the queryClient.

 This guide is at-best, a high level overview of how SSR with React Query should work.
 Your mileage may vary since there are many different possible setups for SSR.

-If you can, please contribution your findings back to this page for any framework specific guidance!
+If you can, please contribute your findings back to this page for any framework specific guidance!

 QueryClientinstance inside of your request handler.
 This ensures that data is not shared between different users and requests.